Attribute-Based Authentication in Secure Group Messaging for Distributed Environments and Safer Online Spaces: Attribute-Authenticated Continuous Group Key Agreement

 \paragraph*{\textbf{Modifications to the group}}

 Our AA-CGKA protocol uses the \textit{propose-and-commit} paradigm of CGKA schemes not only for management of current members, but also to modify their group's set of requirements.
+To that end we include a new algorithm $\mathsf{ProposeReqs}$.
 The procedure for this is shown in Figure~\ref{fig:update}: at any moment, a member of the AA-CGKA group can issue a proposal to modify the current requirements of the group.
 This proposal is then committed by the same or a different member.

-The commit is processed by the rest of group members, modifying the set of requirements to enter the group.
+The commit is processed by the rest of group members through the $\mathsf{Process}$ algorithm, modifying the set of requirements to enter the group.
 This modification may consist in an insertion of a new requirement or the update or deletion of an existing one.
+We remark that this method of processing updates is inherited by our protocol from standard CGKA definitions: methods for avoiding or resolving conflicts among alternative proposals or commits are outside the scope of this work \cite{decaf, fork}.